sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/300 - test-before-integrating-configs.md

  -  `configA` in development (bad fit)
  -   `configB` in production (ok fit)

-And returns output from  `configB`  in production.
+And returns output from  `configB`  (ok fit) in production.
+Notice that even though the API call specifies  the Development environment, the call returns output from a production config because of fallback behavior.

 If you don't specify an environment, Sensible ignores development versions and compares:

 - `configA` in production (best fit)
 - `configB` in production (ok fit)

-And returns output from `configA` in production.
+And returns output from `configA` (best fit) in production.